USS Dolphin (SS-169): World War IIDolphin departed from Pearl Harbor on 24 December 1941 on her first war patrol, during which she reconnoitered in the Marshall Islands in preparation for later air strikes.

 She returned to Pearl Harbor on 3 February 1942 to refit and resupply, and then got underway once more on 14 May.
 Searching a wide area west of Midway Island, she patrolled off the island itself during the pivotal Battle of Midway from 3 to 6 June.
 She put in to the atoll for repairs from 8 to 11 June, and then she returned to her patrol, attacking a destroyer and a tanker with undetermined results before returning to Pearl Harbor on 24 July.

 Her third war patrol, from 12 October to 5 December, was in the storm-tossed waters of the Kurile Islands, where she performed reconnaissance essential to the operations that were to keep Japanese bases there largely ineffective throughout the war.

 By 1943 Dolphin was thoroughly worn out and badly in need of a modernization.
 Her age and basic limitations argued against the time-consuming and costly work, so for most of 1943 she was used in training operations at Pearl Harbor.
 A shipyard inspection showed that she was suffering badly from rusting and corrosion inside her tanks, in some cases structural members were found rusted completely through.
 With newer submarines now available for offensive war patrols and not willing to delay work on newer boats at Pearl Harbor, Dolphin was assigned less dramatic but still vital service on training duty until 29 January 1944, when she sailed for exercises in the Canal Zone.
 She then sailed for Portsmouth Navy Yard where she was given patch repairs only, with her operating depth reduced to 150 feet.
 Dolphin was then assigned duty as a school boat at Submarine Base New London, Connecticut, where she arrived on 6 March.
 She served in this essential task until the end of the war, then was decommissioned on 12 October 1945 at the Portsmouth Navy Yard.Dolphin was sold for scrap on 26 August 1946.

 Popular cultureDolphin was featured in the 1937 movie Submarine D-1.

+Dolphin was also featured in the TV show JAG S5 E22 - Overdue and Presumed Lost.
+Although the script of the episode changed what happened to the Dolphin, it still used the correct name and type of submarine the USS Dolphin was.